carpentries/carpentrycon/venue.md

 which showcases 35 public works of art representative of national and internationally renowned artists.

 *Interesred in Museums?* UCD is home to the National Folklore Collection, one of the world's largest collections of oral & ethnological material, including books, audio recordings, videos, photographs, & art dealing with Irish life, folk-history, & culture.
-Read more: https://www.discoverireland.ie/Arts-Culture-Heritage/national-folklore-collection/88595
+[Read more](https://www.discoverireland.ie/Arts-Culture-Heritage/national-folklore-collection/88595).